Mrknol/.EXE-to-.lnk-shortcut-/README.md

 This doesn't make your File Undetectable or FUD in anyway!

 This is my first program uploaded on Github, hope this broadens your coding knowledge in any way.

+# Use

+First you should upload your .exe to a server where you can download it using a direct link.

+1. Enter the direct link of your file.

+2. Enter the location where you want your exe to be dropped (The shortcut will always be dropped on desktop unless you change the code.)

+3. Enter the file name of the exe you want to drop.

+4. You'll find a shortcut on the desktop which will should download & execute your exe! :)